SECURITIES AND EXCHANGE COMMISSION

 A stockholder of record who votes his or her shares by returning a proxy card, may revoke the proxy at any time before the stockholder’s shares are voted at the Meeting by written notice to the Clerk of the Company received prior to the Meeting, by executing and returning a later dated proxy card prior to the Meeting, or by voting by ballot at the Meeting.

 If you hold your shares through a broker or representative, you can only vote your shares in the manner prescribed by the broker or representative.
-The Notice and Access Card or the proxy materials, if you elected to receive a hard copy, have been forwarded to you by your broker, bank or other nominee who is considered, with respect to those shares, the stockholder of record.
+The proxy materials have been forwarded to you by your broker, bank or other nominee who is considered, with respect to those shares, the stockholder of record.
 Detailed instructions from your broker or representative will generally be included with your proxy material.
 These instructions may also include information on whether your shares can be voted by telephone or over the Internet or the manner in which you may revoke your votes.
 If you choose to vote your shares by telephone or over the Internet, you should follow the instructions provided by the broker or representative.

 Voting of Proxies

 The votes of stockholders present in person or represented by proxy at the Meeting will be tabulated by an inspector of elections appointed by the Company.
 Shares represented by proxy will be voted in accordance with your specific instructions.
 To vote via Internet, shareholders who hold shares directly at our transfer agent, Computershare, go to www.investorvote.com/PBIO and follow the instructions.
 For shareholders who received a Notice and Access card (because you hold shares in “street name”), go to proxyvote.com.
-To vote by mail, fill out the enclosed Proxy, sign and date it, and return it in the enclosed postage-paid envelope.
-To vote by fax, fill out the enclosed Proxy, sign and date it, and fax it to (508) 230-1829.
+To vote by mail, if you requested to receive printed proxy materials, fill out the enclosed Proxy, sign and date it, and return it in the enclosed postage-paid envelope.
+To vote by fax, if you requested to receive printed proxy materials, fill out the enclosed Proxy, sign and date it, and fax it to (508) 230-1829.
 To vote by phone, shareholders who hold shares directly at our transfer agent, Computershare please call 1-800-652-8683.
-For shareholders who received a Notice and Access card (because you hold shares in “street name”), please call 1-800-579-1639.
+For shareholders who hold shares in “street name”), please call 1-800-579-1639.
 Voting by proxy will not limit your right to vote at the Meeting if you attend the Meeting and vote in person.
 However, if your shares are held in the name of a bank, broker or other holder of record, you must obtain a proxy executed in your favor, from the holder of record to be able to vote at the Meeting.
 If you sign and return your proxy card without indicating specific instructions, your shares will be voted FOR each of Proposal Nos.
 1 and 2.
 If any other matters shall properly come before the Meeting, the authorized proxy will be voted by the proxies in accordance with their best judgment.
 All valid proxies received prior to the Meeting will be voted.
 The Board of Directors recommends that you vote by proxy even if you plan to attend the Meeting.